 What is Hoisin Peanut Sauce?

 Hoisin Peanut Sauce is a delicious and flavorful dipping sauce that originated in Vietnamese cuisine.
-It is very popular for use as a dip for spring rolls, and also as a sauce in noodle dishes or stir fry.
+It is trendy for use as a dip for spring rolls and as a sauce in noodle dishes or stirs fry.

 All that is required for this flavorful dipping sauce is hoisin sauce, peanut butter, rice vinegar, water, and peanuts.

 - Peanut butter.
 I use organic creamy peanut butter, but feel free to use whatever kind you have on hand.
 If you are allergic to peanuts, substitute your favorite nut butter.

 - Hoisin sauce.
 Hoisin sauce is sold in any grocery store in the Asian food aisle.
 If you don't have any Hoisin sauce, you can substitute it with Oyster sauce; however, you may need to add a little bit of sugar.

 - Rice vinegar.
 This gives the sauce a slightly sweet and sour taste.
 If you don't have any, you can substitute it with apple cider vinegar or white wine vinegar.